Willow St and 13th Ave

 The proposed development site is located at 2915 Willow Street, 2925 Willow Street, as well as 816, 818, 826, 828, 834, 836, 844, 846, 856, 860 West 13th Avenue.
 The proposed sites consist of six lots, which currently feature duplex dwellings.

-PC Urban, together with Francl Architecture, has applied to the City of Vancouver to rezone the properties under the City of Vancouver’s Broadway Plan (adopted in 2022) to deliver two residential rental towers comprising of 354 secured rental homes, inclusive of 71 below market rental homes.
-The eastern tower will feature a 2-storey, 10,500 SF, 24-hour childcare facility which will accommodate approximately 100 children, with spaces for children aged 0-3 (24 space program) and 3-5 (25 space program), as well as overnight care.
+PC Urban, together with Francl Architecture, has applied to the City of Vancouver to amend the currently approving rezoning at the properties at 2915 Willow Street, 2925 Willow Street, as well as 816-860 West 13th Avenue under the City of Vancouver’s Broadway Plan (adopted in 2022) to deliver two residential rental towers comprising of workforce housing for Vancouver Coastal Health staff within 507 secured rental homes.
+The eastern tower will feature a 2-storey, 24-hour, 11,000 sq ft childcare facility for approximately 100 children, as well as extended care.

-The proposed height (21 storeys + rooftop) generally adheres to the prescribed height in the Broadway Plan.
-In 2019, the City of Vancouver launched a planning process for a Broadway Plan, a 30-year plan to concentrate new housing, jobs and amenities around the future Broadway Subway extension.
-The Broadway Plan was adopted in 2022, following a 3+ year community consultation.
+Yes, the height for this site was approved at Public Hearing earlier this year.
+The height generally adheres to the Broadway Plan (2022).
 The location is within walking distance from the future Laurel and Broadway Subway Station, which is expected to be complete in 2026 before this project breaks ground.

 The proposal includes rooftop outdoor spaces with gathering areas, dining areas, workout spaces, guest suites for visitors, and children’s play areas.
 There will also be a gym, flexible indoor space, and an activated laneway with a small outdoor amenity terrace and a dog run area.